Math 10Update: September 22, 2014

 ELEMENTARY STATISTICS AND PROBABILITY

 The exploration of statistical processes presenting the why as well as the how.
 Includes distributions, correlation, causation, probability, surveys, case studies, and relationships.
 Demonstrations of statistical principles at work range from environmental studies to courtroom cases and weight-loss programs.

 Prerequisites: Qualifying score on De Anza's Math Placement Test, or MATH 105 or 114; Advisories: EWRT 211 and READ 211 or LART 211 or ESL equivalent courses.

 Office Hours: by appointment

-I am seldom on campus in the summer, but am available by phone and email.
-If you want an in-person meeting, please make an appt. to see me and I will happily come in.
+I am available most easily by email.
+If you want an in-person or phone meeting, please make an appt. to see me and I will happily come in.

 Office Telephone: (408) 864-8211

 Office Location: S76h